-When students are in their second year of study, alongside usual residential events, and campus visit days, students will be required to undertake a piece of empirical research in the field of psychology and produce a dissertation.
+When students are in their second year of study, alongside usual campus teaching days, and campus visit days, students will be required to undertake a piece of empirical research in the field of psychology and produce a dissertation.
 The opportunity to complete this research exclusively in a third year will also be available to those students who feel they cannot commit the time to research alongside taught modules and their associated assignments.
 Following the submission of their dissertations, students will be required to attend a 20 minute oral assessment about their research.
-This can be completed via Skype for those students who are unable to attend in person.
+This can be completed via Skype or MS Teams for those students who are unable to attend in person.